KJ-Ahn/BCCOMICS/README.md

 To install a rather recent version of OCTAVE on old linux distributions (or to install it privately on a shared machine without root priviledge), you might want to try installing [Anaconda](https://www.anaconda.com/download/), and then do `conda install -c conda-forge octave` for installing a recent OCTAVE with its dependencey without headache.

-For MATLAB, in addition to the main program, following additional packages need to be installed.
+For MATLAB, in addition to the main program, it is preferred (but not essential) that following additional packages be installed.
-- Image Processing Toolbox
+- Image Processing Toolbox (optional; if uninstalled BCCOMICS will use `padarray.m` under BCCOMICS/mfiles_for_matlab/ImagProc_Tool)
-- Statistics and Machine Learning Toolbox
+- Statistics and Machine Learning Toolbox (optional; if uninstalled BCCOMICS will use functions under BCCOMICS/mfiles_for_matlab/Stat_Tool)

 For gnu OCTAVE, in addition to the main program, following additional packages need to be installed.
 Use your linux distribution's package installer (e.g. `sudo apt install octave-image` for Ubuntu).
 It is OK not to install following "octave-*" packages if you want, BCCOMICS is shipped with necessary function files of these packages anyways.
 - octave-image (optional; if uninstalled BCCOMICS will use `padarray.m` under BCCOMICS/mfiles_for_octave/)